-While on one hand anxiety is all about feeding the anxiety provoking thoughts with focusing on the negative aspects of a situation, depression is not associated with any such attention bias.
+While on one hand anxiety is all about feeding the anxiety-provoking thoughts with focusing on the negative aspects of a situation, depression is not associated with any such attention bias.

 Despite these differences and similarities the treatment approach of both the mental health conditions by and large remain the same in terms of channels.
 These channels include:

 The psychological benefits in plant chamomile are found to heal the symptoms of depression and anxiety to a large extent.
-Joining the herb family are plants of lavender and saffron that too bring relief in these symptoms.
+Joining the herb family is plants of lavender and saffron that too bring relief in these symptoms.

-The happy hormone- serotonin, plays a key role in the medication that is prescribed for anxiety and depression related symptoms.
+The happy hormone- serotonin, plays a key role in the medication that is prescribed for anxiety and depression-related symptoms.

 4. Lifestyle Changes

-The basic yet important lifestyle changes like- eating healthy and balanced diet, maintaining a journal, being involved in some or the other physical activity, following a proper sleep pattern, are scientifically found to overcome the symptoms of depression and anxiety.
+The basic yet important lifestyle changes like- eating a healthy and balanced diet, maintaining a journal, being involved in some or the other physical activity, following a proper sleep pattern, are scientifically found to overcome the symptoms of depression and anxiety.